wooster0/yayagram/README.md

 - `S`: save the edited grid as a file locally.
 - `Esc`: exit.

-## Maybed

-The blue "maybed" cell kind can be placed on the grid with middle-click and is supposed to make "what if?" reasoning and trying out things easier, as an alternative to using crossed out or filled cells which might be confusing.
-It can help you imagine theoretical situations better.

 ## Editor

 Press `Tab` to toggle the editor and start placing the cells for your grid.